SolaceDev/solace-dev-codelabs/markdown/solace-battleship/codelab.md

 `git checkout battleship-lesson-7-implement-a-join-request-handler-in-scs`

-Positive
+> aside positive
-: REMINDER: Make sure the "au run watch" script you setup in the previous sections is still running.
+> REMINDER: Make sure the "au run watch" script you setup in the previous sections is still running.
 If not goto battleship_frontend/ and type the following command: `au run watch` .This will auto watch any changes to your files and automatically reload the page at http://localhost:12345 to pick up any changes

 ### Add the join request topic subscription to the JOIN-REQUEST queue